You and Your CourseOpportunities

 Researchers are not permitted to sign grant acceptances on behalf of the University.

-Only the Senior Deputy-Vice-Chancellor and the Director, Research Services have the authority to accept research grants or fellowships and to accept conditions of award on behalf of the University.
-Research Services will facilitate this approval process.
+Only the Senior Deputy-Vice-Chancellor and the JCU Connect Director have the authority to accept research grants or fellowships and to accept conditions of the award on behalf of the University.
+JCU Connect will facilitate this approval process.

 2. Review of Proposed Funding Agreement/Conditions of Award